31 Appetizing AIP Fish Recipes [Nut-Free, Egg-Free, Dairy-Free]

 Ingredients: lemon juice, sage, parsley, garlic, preferred oil, sea salt, pancetta, sea bass fillets.

 This fish dish is packed with flavor, as the fish goes really well with the occasional salty hit from the pancetta.
 Sea bass has quite a gentle flavor, so try not to use an oil with too strong a flavor of its own.
-Serve with some wilted spinach or cherry tomatoes for a tasty and colorful meal.
+Serve with some wilted spinach for a tasty and colorful meal.
 The garlic pesto can also be served with other fish, or change the sage for basil and serve over chicken.

 – Stupid Easy Paleo